What is the Northshore Community Foundation?

 How can I get involved in the Foundation?

-You can become a member or donor, volunteer by serving on a committee.
+You can become a supporter or donor, volunteer by serving on a committee.
+MORE

 Why give through the Foundation?

 We assist donors in their charitable giving with our in-depth community knowledge.
 We identify opportunities that strengthen the Northshore community and provide administrative support including quarterly statements and IRS documentation.
 The Foundation provides professional fund management and offers a variety of giving options including cash, stock, and real estate.
 MORE

 Donor or Corporate Advised Funds, Agency Endowment, Unrestricted, Designated Beneficiary, Field of Interest, Organization Fund, and Scholarship.
 MORE

 A grant is an award to a qualified public charity.
 MORE

 Proposals are submitted to the Foundation according to the grant guidelines.
 A competitive grant making committee reviews all proposals and awards grants based on funding availability and the compelling need for the program.